 - 1. Detailed Program Description.
 The process evaluation report should present a detailed operational description of the program that focuses on the program components being evaluated.
 The use of a program flow model is highly recommended.
 The report should provide sufficient detail so that readers are able to understand program operations and the likely results of the recommended program changes. - 2.
 Program Theory.
 The process evaluation should include a presentation of the program theory.
-If the program theory is not available or cannot be provided in time for the evaluation report due date, the evaluator should include a summary program theory built from the evaluation team's program knowledge.
+Suppose the program theory is unavailable or cannot be provided in time for the evaluation report's due date.
+In that case, the evaluator should include a summary program theory built from the evaluation team's program knowledge.
 It should be complete enough for the reader to understand the context for program recommendations but does not need to be a finely detailed program theory or logic model. - 3.
 Support for Recommended Program Changes.
 All recommendations need to be adequately supported.
 Each recommendation should be included in the Executive Summary and then presented in the Findings text along with the analysis conducted and the theoretical basis for making the recommendation.
-The findings section should also include a description of how the recommendation is expected to help the program, including the expected effect that implementing the change will have on the operations of the program. - 4.
+The findings section should also describe how the recommendation is expected to help the program, including the expected effect that implementing the change will have on the program's operations. - 4.
 Detailed Presentation of Findings.
 A detailed presentation of the findings from the study is essential.
-The presentation should convey the conditions of the program being evaluated and should provide enough detail so that any reader can understand the findings and the implications of the overall operations of the program and its cost-effectiveness (Modified from the CA Evaluators' Protocols 2006).
+The presentation should convey the conditions of the program being evaluated.
+It should provide enough detail so that any reader can understand the findings and the implications of the overall operations of the program and its cost-effectiveness (Modified from the CA Evaluators' Protocols 2006).